 Sample listing of several Universal Service Fund Providers

-Top E-Rate Funding MythsE-Rate?
+Top Funding MythsE-Rate?
+Job Corps?
 Just another bureacratic program right?
 Not this time.
 School administrators may be shocked to learn about the ease and benefits of the Universal Service Fund.

 Dept of Education will interfere

 FALSE.
-The e-rate program has nothing to do with the Department of Education.
+The E-Rate and Job Corps programs have nothing to do with the Department of Education.
 They will not have any influence over your curriculum.
-The funds for e-rate are managed by a non-profit organization and simply distributed based on your school's needs and makeup.
+The funds are managed by a non-profit organization and simply distributed based on your school's needs and makeup.

 This is a government subsidy